 1. Select the one option that best describes who conducts this activity.

 Both the Statewide AT Program and other entities/contractors (Both)

 2. Select the one option that best describes from where this activity is conducted.
 A combination of a central location and regional sites (Combination)

 3. Do you charge a fee for this activity?
 No

-1. Identify the types of collaborations you have in place to conduct this activity.
+4. Identify the types of collaborations you have in place to conduct this activity.

-Banks/Financial Institution (select any/all)

-Independent Living Center (select any/all)

-Easter Seals (select any/all)

-Disability/Assistive Technology Organizations (select any/all)

-Federal Entities/Agencies (select any/all)

-State Entities/Agencies (select any/all)

-Have written agreement with this entity Receive financial support from this entity

-Module K: Device Demonstration (Continued...)

-- · Have written agreement with this entity - · Receive financial support from this entity
+- · Have written agreement with this entity - Receive financial support from this entity